 In addition to orchestral and chamber repertoire, Malmgren can often be heard performing contemporary music, and she actively seeks out diverse and different projects.
 She enjoys working directly with contemporary composers trying to discover new ways and techniques to fulfil their visions, and has performed the premieres of many classics-to-be in Finland and around the world.
 Malmgren is equally at home in multidisciplinary projects.
 Recent collaborations have included work with visual artist Heli Penttinen and dancer Laura Koistinen.

-Malmgren has studied in the Sibelius Academy with Harri Mäki, Olli Leppäniemi and Asko Heiskanen.
-She has also spent time studying in the Norwegian music academy and Paris conservatory.
+Malmgren studied at the Sibelius Academy with Harri Mäki, Olli Leppäniemi, and Asko Heiskanen.
+She also spent valuable time on exchange at the Norwegian Music Academy and Paris Conservatory.